unixdigest/phpthewrongway/sections/en/contribute.md

 Contribute on [GitHub](https://github.com/unixsheikh/phpthewrongway).

  * Clone and edit.
- * Submit pull request for consideration.
+ * Submit a pull request for consideration.

 Add sections to the _sections/LANGUAGE_ directory or edit existing sections.